11 Sep On Metrics, Data, Information, Science, and How We Use Them – Part 1

 - Am I spending enough money on Fundraising?

 As we head into the Fall fundraising season, I hope you challenge your own assumptions and test whether there might be a better way.
 Work at getting data that will help you tell whether you’re on the right track or not.
 Count things that matter.
-And prepare yourself for making changes for 2019 based on that information.
+And prepare yourself for making changes for next year based on that information.

 Next week, I’ll give you five metrics I think you can use and detail what I think they can tell you.